From One of Our Users of the Hydro-Lok....

-Hydrogen leak testing is a method to find leaks in underground piping and cables.
+Water leak detection equipment can come in a number of different methodologies and techniques.
+Hydrogen leak testing is a tracer gas method to find leaks in underground piping and cables.
+Tracer gas methods work well when ultrasonic methods cannot locate or pinpoint the leak location.
 Subsurface leaks can be difficult to find for obvious reasons.
 By using a mixture of hydrogen gas ( 5% H2 mixed with 95% N2 as a tracer) pumped into a pipe or cable and tracing its escape, a leak can be detected via the Hydro-Lok Hydrogen Leak Detector.
-Find leaks fast and inexpensively with the Hydro-Lok Underground Pipe Leak Detector.
+Where other tracer gas leak detectors are over $9000, the Hydro-Lek is less than $2000 with no drop off in sensitivity to locate the leaks.
+This enables leak detection technicians and plumbers to add tracer gas leak detection to their leak testing line-up of leak detection tools.

 Why Use Hydrogen as the tracer gas for underground pipe leaks?